partcoffee/uni/_case/workflow.md

 ## How I work

 This has not changed much from my previous semester either, and the process is still very organic.
 The <a href="http://magnusskare.science/sketchbook/" target="_blank">articles I wrote on sketching</a> still applies to my workflow, but the process is now heavier on client feedback and understanding their needs.
 I still capture the majority of my thoughts in the form of text, lists or mind-maps – which is working quite well for me.
-You can gather a brief overview of how I sketch out my thoughts in the <a id="scroll" href="#video">sketchbook video</a>.
+You can gather a brief overview of how I sketch out my thoughts in the <a class="scroll" href="#video">sketchbook video</a>.

 From there, it very much depends on the client and their needs.
 They may or may not request design as a part of the product, and if they do there is a whole process of research and mockups before we build anything.
 If they don't, we merely publish their content through a framework or established theme.